Compiti-Giannotti-Simone/web/README.md

 # web
 Mini web projects assigned in school

-Only includes projects from 2024 onwards
+Only includes projects from the 2024/2025 school year